tomasmano/perfect-library/README.md

 perfect-library
 ===============

+- school project
-see docs for info (SK version, no english version available)
+- see docs for info (only slovak version, no english version available)